time-rs/book/src/api/format-description.md

   The padded value has a width of 4.
 You can choose between padding with zeroes, spaces, or having no padding at all.
 The default is to pad the value with zeroes.

-  Users can choose between two representations: the full year (the default) and the last two digits of the year.
-This should be relatively straightforward.
+  Users can choose between three representations: the full year (`full`, the default), the last two digits of the year (`last_two`), and a full year which is forced to be 4 digits long (`four`).
+When the `large-dates` feature is not enabled, `full` and `four` are equivalent.
 Note that when parsing, if only the last two digits of the year are present, the value returned may not be what was expected — if the return is successful at all (it's not guaranteed).

   There are two bases for the year: _calendar_ and _iso\_week_.
 The former is what you want if using the month, day, ordinal, or similar.
 You likely only want to use `iso_week` if you are using the